shreya-ivy/Analysis-of-Investment-Trends-Preferences/README.md

-# Data Visualization Internship Project -Investment Preferences Analysis
+# Data Visualization Internship Project - Investment Preferences Analysis
 PROJCT OVERVIEW

 As part of my internship at Cognifyz Technologies,I worked on a data visualization projct using Microsoft Excel.The dataset analyzed contained diverse columns,including demographic detailes,investment avenues,saving objectives,reasons for investment choices & participants' expectations.This project aimed to extract actionable insights & create an interactive dashboard to present findings in a visually appealing manner.

 DATASET DETAILS

 The dataset included the following columns:

 Demographics: GENDER, AGE

 Investment Avenues: MUTUAL_FUNDS, EQUITY_MARKET, DEBENTURES, GOVERNMENT_BONDS, FIXED_DEPOSITS, PPF, GOLD, STOCK_MARKET

-Investment Details: FACTOR, OBJECTIVE, PURPOSE, DURATION, INVESTMENT_MONITOR, EXPECT, AVENUE, SAVING OBJECTIVES Reasons for Choices: REASON_EQUITY, REASON_MUTUAL, REASON_BONDS, REASON_FD Sources of Information: SOURCE
+Investment Details: FACTOR, OBJECTIVE, PURPOSE, DURATION, INVESTMENT_MONITOR, EXPECT, AVENUE, SAVING OBJECTIVES

+Reasons for Choices: REASON_EQUITY, REASON_MUTUAL, REASON_BONDS, REASON_FD

+Sources of Information: SOURCE

 Tasks and Deliverables

 I was assigned the following tasks during the internship:

 Analyze the Gender Distribution within the dataset.

 Analyze Participants' Investment Preferences, including the distribution across different avenues and the reasons for investment choices.

 Examine Savings Objectives and Common Information Sources.

 Analyze Investment Durations mentioned by participants and their expectations from investments.

 Explore Potential Correlations between factors like Age, Investment Durations, and Expected Returns.

 Combine selected visualizations into an interactive dashboard using slicers and charts.

 Visualizations Created
 The following visualizations were developed to present insights from the dataset: